VictortheGreat7/Cloud_Engineering_Assessment/README.md

 # Time API Infrastructure Project

-A cloud-native infrastructure project that deploys a simple Flask-based time API to Azure Kubernetes Service (AKS) with automated CI/CD and monitoring.
-There are two branches; [see `namecom_domain` branch](https://github.com/YOUR-USERNAME/YOUR-REPO-NAME/tree/namecom_domain) for use with a [name.com](https://www.name.com/) domain and [see `namecom_domain` branch](https://github.com/YOUR-USERNAME/YOUR-REPO-NAME/tree/namecom_domain) for use without a [name.com](https://www.name.com/) domain, Let's Encrypt TLS Certificate or Azure NSG port 80 restriction.
+A cloud-native infrastructure project that deploys a simple Flask-based time API to Azure Kubernetes Service (AKS) using automated Continuous Integration and Deployment (CI/CD) setups.

+The repository contains three branches to support different deployment scenarios:

+- [see `namecom_domain` branch](https://github.com/YOUR-USERNAME/YOUR-REPO-NAME/tree/namecom_domain) for use with a [name.com](https://www.name.com/) domain,
+- [see `main` branch](https://github.com/YOUR-USERNAME/YOUR-REPO-NAME/tree/main) for use without a [name.com](https://www.name.com/) domain with a [Let's Encrypt](https://letsencrypt.org/) TLS Certificate or port 80 restricted at the Subnet level, and
+- [see `self-hosted` branch](https://github.com/YOUR-USERNAME/YOUR-REPO-NAME/tree/self-hosted) for a version of the [`main` branch](https://github.com/YOUR-USERNAME/YOUR-REPO-NAME/tree/main) that restricts access to the AKS API server to a private VNet and uses a self-hosted GitHub Actions runner (within the same VNet) when there is a need to access it during CI/CD, eliminating the need to expose the cluster publicly.

-This project is designed to demonstrate cloud engineering skills, including infrastructure as code (IaC), containerization, orchestration, and CI/CD automation.
+This project is designed to demonstrate cloud engineering skills, including Infrastructure as Code (IaC), containerization, orchestration, and CI/CD automation.

 ## 🏗️ Architecture Overview

-This project demonstrates a deployment of a simple time API.
+This project demonstrates a deployment of a simple API that returns the current UTC time.
 It includes the use of the following:

-- **Application**: Simple Flask API that returns current time
+- **Application**: Simple Flask API that returns current UTC time
-- **Containerisation**: Docker for building and running the application
+- **Containerisation**: Docker for building and test-running the application container
 - **Orchestration**: Kubernetes for container orchestration
-- **Cloud Infrastructure**: Azure Kubernetes Service (AKS) with networking, security, and monitoring
+- **Cloud Infrastructure**: Azure Kubernetes Service (AKS) with networking, security, and monitoring for compute needs
 - **CI/CD**: GitHub Actions for automated deployment
 - **Monitoring**: Microsoft Azure Monitor, Log Analytics, and Grafana dashboards
-- **Security**: GitHub Secrets, Security groups, Microsoft Azure RBAC and Network policies
+- **Security**: GitHub Secrets, Security groups, Microsoft Azure Role Based Access Control, Network policies and isolating API Server access to a private VNet (when using the [`self-hosted` branch](https://github.com/YOUR-USERNAME/YOUR-REPO-NAME/tree/self-hosted))
-- **IaC/Scripting**: Terraform, Bash scripts, Microsoft Azure CLI and GitHub CLI
+- **Infrastructure as Code**: The use of Terraform and Bash scripts running Microsoft Azure CLI and GitHub CLI commands for scripting/automation purposes
-- **SSL/TLS**: Automated certificate management with Let's Encrypt for Name.com domain ([see `namecom_domain` branch](https://github.com/YOUR-USERNAME/YOUR-REPO-NAME/tree/namecom_domain))
+- **SSL/TLS**: Automated TLS certificate issuance with Let's Encrypt for Name.com domain (when using the [`namecom_domain` branch](https://github.com/YOUR-USERNAME/YOUR-REPO-NAME/tree/namecom_domain))

 ## 📋 Prerequisites